writefreely/writefreely/README.md

 It's designed to be flexible and share your writing widely, so it's built around plain text and can publish to the _fediverse_ via ActivityPub.
 It's easy to install and lightweight.

+**Note** this is currently alpha software.
+We're quickly moving out of this v0.x stage, but while we're in it, there are no guarantees that this is ready for production use.

 ## Features

 * Start a blog for yourself, or host a community of writers
 * Form larger federated networks, and interact over modern protocols like ActivityPub
+* Write on a dead-simple, distraction-free and super fast editor
+* Publish drafts and let others proofread them by sharing a private link
 * Build more advanced apps and extensions with the [well-documented API](https://developers.write.as/docs/api/)

 ## Quick start